makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 **Makoto's (Short Term) Bucket List:**
 - [ ] Visit all 30 Major League Baseball (MLB) stadiums
 - [ ] Make a mountain of nachos directly on a table, then eat it
-- [X] Eat grasshoppers with a celebrity
+- [X] Eat toasted grasshoppers with a celebrity
 - [ ] Create a personal website
 - [ ]  ...